How to reconcile Stripe income manually

 Then scroll down to the 'Transactions' section and click 'Export'.

-Within the bank reconciliation screen, select your Stripe account and click 'upload transactions'.
+Within the bank reconciliation screen, select your Stripe account and click 'View Statement'.
+Then click 'Upload Transactions'.

 Once payout transactions are uploaded, your Stripe account balance should return to zero (because the net total of the transactions in the payout report you've just uploaded IN to this account should exactly match the amount paid OUT as the payout went from this account into your bank account).

-IMPORTANT NOTE: If your latest account balance within ExpensePlus for your Stripe account is not zero we highly recommend you fix this issue BEFORE you reconcile transactions - please see this separate help guide article.
+If your latest account balance within ExpensePlus for your Stripe account is not zero, we highly recommend you fix this issue BEFORE you reconcile transactions - please see this separate help guide article.

 Reconciling Stripe transactions